TJCoding/Image-Colour-Transfer-Processing-Executable/README.md

 #
 ##### Instructions.

-The software can run on a laptop or desktop computer as follows.
+The software can run on a laptop or desktop computer under Windows<sup>TM</sup> as follows.

 Download the software by selecting *'Download ZIP'* under the *'Code*' button menu above.